My Favourite Eco-Friendly Baby Products I’ve Found

 boori lucia cot

-Shopping secondhand is always the most sustainable option when it comes to buying an eco-friendly cot.
-However, if you want to buy new then I can recommend Boori.
+Shopping secondhand is the most sustainable option when it comes to buying a cot.
+However, if you want to buy new. then I recommend Boori (available at John Lewis)

 We used this beautiful convertible cot from around the four-month mark, and I loved it.

-What’s also to love is that all Boori products are Greenguard certified.
+All Boori products areย Greenguard certified.
 This means that all Boori products have very low chemical/volatile organic compounds (VOCs) emissions.

 Plastic-Free Snacking